Is there a demand for mechanical engineers in the future? Yes! We’re moving into the digital age, but we still live in a physical world.

 “Is there a demand for mechanical engineers in the future?” wrap up

-Until the day we completely become digitized and upload our minds into computers, we’ll still need mechanical engineers.
-But even then, mechanical engineers will need to design and maintain the machines, which store and cool the data.
+Until we all go full Matrix and upload our minds into computers, we’ll still need mechanical engineers.
+But even then, mechanical engineers will be the ones designing and maintaining the machines that store and cool our digital selves.

-The software and machines will certainly phase out the lower-level engineers though.
-The future demand will only be for highly skilled and creative engineers.
+Sure, software and machines will weed out the lower-level engineers, but the future is bright for highly skilled and creative engineers.

-In the end, your future success is up to you.
-You can either ride the oncoming wave to the top or fall to the wayside.
+Ultimately, your success is in your hands.
+You can either ride the wave to the top or get left in the wake.

-What do you think the demand for mechanical engineers will be moving into the future?
-What will affect the demand for mechanical engineers in the future the most?
+So, what do you think the demand for mechanical engineers will be in the future?
+What factors will have the biggest impact on that demand?